Joint Estimation of Sea State and Vessel Parameters Using a Mass-Spring-Damper Equivalence Model: Introduction

-A key challenge with the existing online estimation problem formulations stems from the need to obtain an accurate transfer function for a vessel~\cite{montazeri2016estimation}. {Accurate knowledge of the transfer function may not be readily available, especially in operational settings, because of its dependence on specific vessel parameters, such as waterline breadth and draught, as well as the loading conditions that can vary over time~\cite{nielsen2019sea, brodtkorb2023automatic, mounet2024data,nielsen2022parameterised, van2023joint}.} Consequently, our prior work in~\cite{van2023joint} proposed a new approach based on a sea-vessel system analogous to a pseudo mass-spring-damper model~\cite{gillijns2007unbiased, ma2004inverse, naets2015online} characterising the interaction between wave impact and vessel response.
+A key challenge with the existing online estimation problem formulations stems from the need to obtain an accurate transfer function for a vessel~\cite{montazeri2016estimation}.
+Accurate knowledge of the transfer function, while often available in nominal form for modern vessels, may still be uncertain in operational settings due to its sensitivity to loading-dependent parameters such as draught, waterline breadth, centre of gravity, forward speed, and encounter conditions, as well as modelling assumptions and environmental variability~\cite{nielsen2019sea, brodtkorb2023automatic, mounet2024data,nielsen2022parameterised, van2023joint}.
+Consequently, our prior work in~\cite{van2023joint} proposed a new approach based on a sea-vessel system analogous to a pseudo mass-spring-damper model~\cite{gillijns2007unbiased, ma2004inverse, naets2015online} characterising the interaction between wave impact and vessel response.
 By comparing the dynamics of a mass-spring-damper system with known wave-vessel dynamics, the method derives parameters such as pseudo mass and pseudo damping coefficient in scenarios where vessel parameters are unknown.
 Notably, the approach offers a joint estimation of states, unknown wave excitations, and vessel parameters, thereby mitigating the need for accurate knowledge of the transfer function.
 However, the preliminary investigation focused on a feasibility demonstration with a \textit{single}-frequency wave impact, and the method could not account for the sea wave spectra encountered in practical settings, in both data acquisition and wave estimation.

 In this work, we develop a method for online sea wave estimation for sea wave spectra that is resilient to incomplete knowledge of the transfer function parameters and to dynamic changes in the vessel’s physical characteristics, such as mass and breadth.
 We propose a \textit{system} of mass–spring–damper models, along with a wave–buoy equivalence, to formulate an input–state–parameter estimation problem using noisy measurements from onboard sensors, where sensor measurements and their {derived quantities} are treated as system states.
 In this approach, the wave elevation is not directly considered as a state; instead, the wave excitation impacting the vessel—serving as the model input—is estimated jointly with the states and parameters.
 Estimating the instantaneous wave excitation then enables the estimation of key sea wave parameters of interest, such as the wave spectrum, significant wave height, and zero up-crossing period.
 In particular: